snakypy/zshpower/README.md

 ### Editors, IDE and Terminal

-After `ZSHPower` installs the `DejaVuSansMono Nerd Font` font, you must configure your text editor and terminal to recognize the icons used by the `Snnapypy Prompt`.
+After install `ZSHPower` and the `DejaVuSansMono Nerd Font`, you must configure your text editor and terminal to recognize the icons used by the `Snakypy Prompt`.

 **Visual Studio Code:**